-As a technical leader you often face issues such as slipping deadlines, an ever growing backlog of bug tickets, and teams constantly requesting to pay down technical debt.
+As a technical leader you often face issues such as slipping deadlines, a growing backlog of bug tickets, and teams constantly requesting to pay down technical debt.
 Any of these issues could bring your organization to a screeching halt.

 What are the benefits of TDD?

 The benefits of TDD appear once engineers begin using the three-step flow of red, green, and refactor.
 Each phase reinforces critical thinking about the quality of the system.
 Since the benefits are tied to the thinking that each step fosters, I need to briefly describe the process.

 Red is the phase when engineers specify the program requirements by writing a failing test.
 Green is when the minimum code is written to make that test pass.
 Lastly, refactor allows for improving the design of the code that has been written.
 With an understanding of the overall flow, I can now tell you about the benefits of each stage of TDD.

 Red.
 When engineers have to specify what the program is supposed to do before implementing it, they have to think.
 It is not possible to implement a new feature without having an understanding of what the inputs are and what the outputs will be.
 Thinking about the system naturally leads engineers to wonder how a program should handle unexpected inputs.
 Those edge cases can then be flagged to the product team and addressed correctly, before the feature ships with bugs.

 Green.
 Engineers make the failing tests pass by implementing just enough code.
 This step directs programmers to wonder, “What is the minimum solution to the problem I am trying to solve?”
 This question leads them to actively reduce the complexity of the systems they write.
 A simpler system with fewer unnecessary elements will result in code that is easier to maintain.
 Tests also have the benefit of being a type of documentation that can run, to verify that it is still accurate.